ibnAbuMahdi/ibnAbuMahdi/README.md

 - 👋 Hi, I’m @ibnAbuMahdi
-- 👀 I’m interested in software engineering and android development
+- 👀 I’m interested in Backend software engineering
-- 🌱 I’m always learning one thing or the other about software and how to use it to solve human problems.
+- 🌱 I’m always learning one thing or the other about building scalable software.
-- 💞️ I’m looking to collaborate on anything related to android or software dev that is interesting and has the opportunity to solve a largescale problem.
+- 💞️ I’m looking to collaborate on anything related to software dev that is interesting and has the opportunity to solve a largescale problem.
 - 📫 You can reach me on linkedIn at linkedin.com/in/ruhullahi-muhammad-82891a90

 <!---